-- (f) the CFP, on authorising an initial extension of the seclusion, must stipulate the maximum timeframe for its continuance; and - (g) the patient must be provided with - (i) suitable clean clothing and bedding; and - (ii) adequate sustenance; and - (iii) adequate toilet and sanitary arrangements; and - (iv) adequate ventilation and light; and - (v) a means of summoning aid; and - (h) the administration of any prescribed medications to the patient must not be unreasonably denied or delayed; and - (i) the patient must not be deprived of physical aids except as may be strictly necessary for the patient's safety or the preservation of those physical aids for the patient's future use; and - (ia) the patient must not be deprived of any communication aid that the patient uses in communicating on a daily basis, except as may be strictly necessary for the patient's safety or the preservation of the communication aid for the patient's future use; and
+- (iii) adequate toilet and sanitary arrangements; and - (iv) adequate ventilation and light; - (v) a means of summoning aid; and - (f) the administration of any prescribed medications to the patient must not be unreasonably denied or delayed; and - (g) the patient must not be deprived of - (i) physical aids, except as may be strictly necessary for the patient's safety or the preservation of those physical aids for the patient's future use; and - (ii) communication aids that the patient uses in communicating on a daily basis, except as may be strictly necessary for the patient's safety or the preservation of the communication aids for the patient's future use; and - (h) regardless of authorisation, the seclusion - (i) must not exceed 6 hours; and - (ii) must not be maintained to the obvious detriment of the patient's mental or physical health.

-- (j) regardless of authorisation, the seclusion must not be maintained to the obvious detriment of the patient's mental or physical health. - (3) To avoid doubt, a forensic patient's seclusion is not taken to have been interrupted or terminated merely by reason of - - (a) a scheduled observation or examination under subsection (2); or - (b) the giving of any necessary treatment or general health care. - (4) Nothing in this section is to be taken as conferring any kind of authority for a forensic patient to be placed in seclusion as a means of punishment or for reasons of administrative or staff convenience.
+- (3) To avoid doubt, a forensic patient's seclusion is not taken to have been interrupted or terminated merely by reason of - (a) a scheduled observation, examination or assessment under subsection (2); or - (b) the giving of any necessary treatment or general health care. - (4) Nothing in this section is to be taken as conferring any kind of authority for a forensic patient to be placed in seclusion as a means of punishment or for reasons of administrative or staff convenience.